Gale-Electronics/gale-electronics.github.io/voices/stories/jules-former-gale-employee.md

 I remember when Gale went broke and we were paid out in the street in Bruton Place.
 Then **Donald Wong** bought the company, and a skeleton crew moved to **Kensal Rise**.
 That lasted a couple of years, I think, and I worked for the model-making company there.
 Eventually Donald took production elsewhere and, I think, dropped the large speakers in favour of smaller ones.

-I once had a silver pair of stands and actually sprayed them black — I think I threw them away eventually (sorry, folks!).
+I once had a silver pair of stands and actually sprayed them black, I think I threw them away eventually (sorry, folks!).
 I still have the black-and-chrome ones, though, and they still work fine.
 The surrounds are probably falling apart, but I don’t thrash them.
 I run them from a **Quad 303** and the 100-watt “dumping” amp (**Quad 405**).

-I used to do the **hi-fi shows** with Ray — they were great fun, playing *Oxygène* by **Jean-Michel Jarre**, *Goodbye Yellow Brick Road*, and *Dark Side of the Moon* at full volume for the hi-fi crowd.
+I used to do the **hi-fi shows** with Ray, they were great fun, playing *Oxygène* by **Jean-Michel Jarre**, *Goodbye Yellow Brick Road*, and *Dark Side of the Moon* at full volume for the hi-fi crowd.

 I love the pictures you have on this site.
 Have you got the **Playboy** magazine ones?
-Or was it another men’s mag — I forget.
+Or was it another men’s mag, I forget.
 I have it somewhere.
 There was one advert of the black-and-chrome speaker taken on a stand in a garden with a cat on it.
 I think they only used it once.
 Have you seen that one?
 It was my garden, my cat, and I took the picture!

 — *Jules*